 IPVanish covers all the basic security features we’ve come to expect from VPNs and then some.
 It uses secure protocols whenever possible and takes active measures to prevent DNS and IPv6 leaks, so no special configuration is needed on your part to be fully protected.

 The SOCKS5 proxy is a thoughtful touch for torrenters and others seeking a balance between privacy and speed.
-It’s particularly nice to see so many server options; while it’s doubtful that any one user will need all of them, it’s never a bad thing to have more server choices.
+It’s particularly nice to see so many server options; while it’s doubtful that anyone user will need all of them, it’s never a bad thing to have more server choices.

 On the other end of the security spectrum, the unrestricted ability to use Tor over VPN is something that will hold a lot of appeal for those who regularly engage in sensitive communications.
-The kill switch is also handy for such users, though we wish it was available to more mobile users (OS developers are more to blame for these restrictions than anyone else).
+The kill switch is also handy for such users, though we wish it were available to more mobile users (OS developers are more to blame for these restrictions than anyone else).

 One feature that’s notably absent is a malware/ad blocker – these are becoming increasingly common in VPNs and provide a helpful supplement to your own blockers, especially on mobile devices that often don’t have their own standalone blockers.
 We’d like to see IPVanish implement a feature like this in the future.